 I was looking for a recipe for spaghetti sauce.
-I would like to use it for canning in the fall.
+I would like to use it for canning.
 Do you have a good and healthy way to make home made spaghetti sauce?

 Our spaghetti sauce recipes are not suitable for traditional canning.

 For years it has been felt that canning tomato sauce is safe, but the issue is first and foremost which particular recipe that you use.
 Traditional canning of acidic foods, such as fruits and tomatoes (not in sauce), in a water bath is felt to be safe because of their higher acidity.
 The U.S.D.A., however, cautions that because many of the tomatoes on the market today are sweeter (lower acid) they may not be safe.

 The issue with spaghetti sauce is that it includes foods that are lower acid, such as onions, garlic or peppers.
 Using the traditional canning process, where the canned goods are simply boiled, would present increased potential for bacteria being able to grow.
 This presents a similar problem as canning meats, and the recommendation is to use the pressure canning technique, which would eradicate any spores that might be present.
 (The temperature is over 240°F - they are killed.)
 Using this technique does require an inexpensive pressure canner (similar to a pressure cooker), but you can then can most any recipe you choose.